 The word worship comes from the old English word “Worth-ship”.
 This is a stronger term than honor and adoration you would offer to a human being—only a Supreme Being God is worthy of worship.

 Don’t get me wrong.
 YouTube videos showing the top 10 dunks for the week in the NBA are cool, Fantasy Football is fun, but they are not awesome.
 They are of little value compared to a God who created more than 10 trillion stars in the universe.

-For instance, when I lived in Louisville I visited the Hindu Temple and they have hundreds of gods.
+For instance, when I lived in Louisville I visited a Hindu Temple and they worshipped hundreds of gods.
 The god of fate, the god of wisdom, the god of death, the god of victory, etc. And they create little shrines of worship devoted to these gods.
 They feed them food, light candles, pray, and put clothes on them.
-This, of course, is idolatry.

 But you know what idolatry really is?
 It’s simply whatever you spend the most time doing or thinking about.
 If someone were to follow you around for a whole week, and they tallied up the number of hours you spent on a certain thought or object, that’s what you worship!

-He tells them in verses 3-7 to get a tabernacle where God’s presence dwells, to get a lampstand symbolizing the light of truth and revelation, the table and sacred bread which represented Gods promised physical provision for the twelve tribes of Jacob, the golden altar of incense to produce thick smoke which concealed Yahweh’s presence over the ark.
+He tells them in verses 3-7 to get a tabernacle where God’s presence dwells, to get a lampstand symbolizing the light of truth and revelation, the table and sacred bread—which represented Gods promised physical provision for the twelve tribes of Jacob, and the golden altar of incense to produce thick smoke which concealed Yahweh’s presence over the ark.

 Read verses 8-14.
 Wow.
 So the author of Hebrews shows the difference between the earthly services of this world versus the heavenly service not of this creation.
 He contrasts the tabernacle constructed by the hands of men to a heavenly temple not made with hands.

-He talks about the external effects of animal sacrifices and ceremonial cleansing of worship to the internal effects of Jesus Christ, the only blood that truly cleanses our conscience from dead works to serve Him, the living God.
+He talks about the external effects of animal sacrifices and ceremonial cleansing of worship to the internal effects of Jesus Christ—the only blood that truly cleanses our conscience from dead works to serve Him, the living God.
 Lastly, he shows how the regulations and rituals from the temple are only temporary but the promise of having a relationship with God is eternal.
 This is powerful.

 I have Netflix, please don’t judge me.
 And at the tip of my finger, I can watch over 50 episodes of my favorite television show.
 I can spend countless hours on the altar of my couch giving homage to the TV god.
 Whatever the case may be, God calls us to get rid of our idols if we want to have true freedom in Christ.

 That’s my challenge for you today—if you are a believer, I challenge you to spend more time in your Bible than whatever your greatest idol is: If it’s social media, try to limit your access to it.
 If you get an urge to see how many likes you will receive from a picture you posted, then don’t post a picture and read the Bible instead.